z0rzi/dev-dive/README.md

 - Flaky testing
 - How to create and publish an open source library (with pip or npm)?
 - Javascript performance and memory
+- Different type systems in different languages, why do they work the way they do?
+- Builder patterns
+- Low level networking (bytes, packages, ...)